 Storage

-If you have some leftovers, store them in an airtight container in the fridge for up to 24 hours.
+Refrigerator: if you have leftovers, store them in an airtight container in the fridge for up to 24 hours.
 Ideally, keep some of the reserved pasta water too.

-Reheat it on a skillet with a dash of reserved pasta water (or tap water) until it the sauce turns creamy again.
+Reheat it on a large skillet on medium heat with a dash of reserved pasta water (or tap water) until the sauce is creamy again.
+One minute in the microwave is good too.

 Serving suggestions